anowell/blog/principles.md

 - Work-life balance is not an enemy of startup or high-performance culture.
 - Work hard, and play hard.
 Personal lives affect work performance; proactive personal care is imperative and expected.
-- We run a marathon; we run it to win, not just for the sake of running it.
+- We run a marathon; _we run it to win_, not just for the sake of running it.
 - Value results, not effort.
 Reward sustainable delivery of value, not burnout-inducing heroics.
 - Drive toward outcomes, not merely completion.